Auzzy/pyinq/docs/src/source/discovery.rst

 Of course, you also have access to these details for each assert result object.
 Along with ``result``, all :class:`AssertResult` objects also contain the line number of the assert (``lineno``) and the actual text of the assert (``call``).
 Each subtype has its own values specific to its assert.

-All of these classes, and more information about them, are available in the :mod:`pyinq.results` module.
+All of these classes, and more information about them, are available in the :mod:`results` module.